-In California, public schools are legally mandated to follow California Education Code that supports LGBTQ+ students, and ensure that schools are safe and inclusive learning environments.
+In California, public schools are legally mandated to follow California Education Code that supports LGBTQQIA+ students, and ensure that schools are safe and inclusive learning environments.

 The SCUSD community is dedicated to:

 - Treat students equally, prevent and respond to reports of bullying, harassment, and discrimination, regardless of sexual orientation, gender identity or gender expression.